mubin6th/image_in_fever/README.md

 `iif` uses a technic known as image quantization, a way to limit image's total color range.
 By doing so, we can choose specific colors and represent the original image with those colors.
-In `iif`, I've selected a set of sepia colors & the [gruvbox-material](https://github.com/sainnhe/gruvbox-material) colorscheme.
+In `iif`, I've selected a set of sepia colors and extended the [gruvbox-material](https://github.com/sainnhe/gruvbox-material) colorscheme.